 Summary – Is Bamboo More Sustainable Than Plastic?

-- Overall, from a sustainability perspective, closed loop bamboo rayon, and natural bamboo fibres that are sustainably sourced, have more potential to be a circular and sustainable material than conventional plastic.
+From a sustainability perspective, closed loop bamboo rayon, and natural bamboo fibres that are sustainably sourced, may have more potential to be a circular and sustainable material than conventional plastic.

-- Re-using a bamboo product as many times as possible will average out it’s eco footprint, and obviously addresses waste pollution and litter problems much better than single use plastic (which has a high waste rate)
+Re-using a bamboo product as many times as possible will average out it’s eco footprint, and obviously addresses waste pollution and litter issues much better than single use plastic (which has a high waste rate)

 Bamboo vs Plastic: Comparison